APPLE ACRES FARM

 If you've spent any time in farm country, you'll notice right away that Apple Acres Farm isn't your typical farm.
 That's kind of the point.
 The modern industrialized food system isn't our thing, especially since it forces farmers to "get big or get out" and relies on extractive practices that deplete, rather than build, healthy topsoil.

-As regenerative farmers, we aim not to grow bigger, but rather to grow more diverse.
+As regenerative farmers, our aim isn't to grow bigger for the sake of being bigger.
+We'd rather grow more diverse.
 To that end, we rely on the help of our farm animals.
-By harnessing their natural behavior, we work to integrate them into a sustainable farming system that promotes happier and healthier animals, people, and soil ecosystems.
+By harnessing their natural behaviors, we work to integrate them into a sustainable farming system that promotes happier and healthier animals, people, and soil ecosystems.

 We are also a mostly human-powered farm that works with and learns from the natural world.
 We figure Mother Nature has been experimenting and perfecting resource cycling for awhile so why not learn from the expert?
 Mimicking natural systems and working towards creating a closed-loop farming system is also just plain fun.

 When you visit our farm, you'll be greeted by our friendly flock of free-range chickens, possibly spot one of our honey bees foraging for nectar, and see our goats happily browsing away.
-Our regenerative farm harnesses our animal's natural behavior to help us with various land management tasks.
-They also make farm life far more interesting!
+Our regenerative farm harnesses our animals' natural behavior to provide various land management services.
+They also make farm life far more interesting and rewarding!

-From backyard beekeeping to goat happy hour and wild mushroom foraging, we offer a variety of unique farm tours and experiences.
-Whether you're interested in growing your own food or simply want to learn more about how a diverse small-scale farm operates, we encourage you to check out our tour offerings.
+From wild mushroom foraging to goat happy hour and backyard beekeeping, we offer a variety of memorable farm tours and experiences.
+Whether you're interested in growing and foraging your own food or simply want to learn more about how a diverse small-scale farm operates, we encourage you to check out our tour offerings.
+We also enjoy hosting small private events!

-It's not just our crops that are powered by the sun, thanks to our 5 kW solar system, our farm is 100% off-grid.
-We offer a modern farm stay as well as farm tours for those interested in learning more about or directly experiencing what it is like to live entirely off-grid.
+It's not just our crops that are powered by the sun, thanks to our 5 kW solar system, our farm operations are 100% off-grid.
+We offer several farm stay options for those interested in experiencing life on a small-scale farm that also happens to be entirely off-grid.
+Guests can select to stay in our studio loft, a private room in our farm house, or sleep under the stars nestled in our wooded camp site.

 FARM FRESH PRODUCTS